gerbenzaagsma/yiddish-periodicals-germany/README.md

 # Yiddish Periodicals in Germany

 This repository contains a dataset of all known about (Eastern)Yiddish newspapers and periodicals published in Germany.
-The list is based upon information from the following libraries:
+The list is based upon cataloguing and holding information from the following libraries: